 Peoples records goodwill as a result of acquisitions accounted for under the acquisition method of accounting.
 Under the acquisition method, Peoples is required to allocate the consideration paid for an acquired company to the assets acquired, including identified intangible assets, and liabilities assumed based on their estimated fair values at the date of acquisition.
 Goodwill represents the excess cost over the fair value of net assets acquired and is not amortized but is tested for impairment when indicators of impairment exist, and, in any case, at least annually.
-For further information regarding the fair values of assets and liabilities recently acquired in business combinations, please refer to "Note 20 Acquisitions" of the Notes to the Consolidated Financial Statements.
+For further information regarding the fair values of assets and liabilities recently acquired in business combinations, please refer to "Note 20 Acquisitions."